-Much of a patient’s negative emotion comes from dwelling upon the “undesirable” actions of others.
+Much of a person’s negative emotion comes from dwelling upon the “undesirable” actions of others.
 Try telling someone who is angry at someone to look at “what you want” in order to feel better and that angry person may reply “I will feel better when I punch him in the face.”
 Or “when my brother stops doing that, then I will feel better”.
 That is, when the proverbial “they” stop doing “whatever”, then “I” will feel better.
 To depend on someone else’s behavior changing in order to feel better is a trap.
 It requires that “every person in the world who doesn’t do as you like must change.
 Is that really a reasonable expectation?”
 The need for action can and should be satisfied, but action from a positive emotional place is far different and more effective than action taken in anger.

 Cognitive-emotional wisdom isn’t only about moving up the emotional staircase when circumstances and events are conducive for upward movement, it’s also about having the discipline and fortitude to resolve the internal struggles and to create the mental and emotional harmony necessary for action when circumstances and events are not conducive for upward movement.
 Too many people have the unfortunate life circumstance in which the motivation for stopping the emotional-downward spiral into self-destruction only develops from having already personally followed this despondent path into a barren wasteland.
-It is the fortunate few who work and regain their evolutionary roots and learn to take action from an emotionally positive platform.
+It is the fortunate few who work and regain their evolutionary roots and relearn how to act from an emotionally positive platform.